PricelessToolkit/SOILSENS-V5W/README.md

 Accurate soil moisture readings require proper calibration.
 Follow these steps:

-1. Insert the sensor into the dry soil  **For best practice, water it, wait a couple of days for the soil to settle around the sensor, and dry.**
+1. Insert the sensor into the dry soil.  **( For best results, water the soil, wait a couple of days for the soil to settle around the sensor, and then dry out. )**
 2. Open the web configuration page as described in the configuration section above.
 3. Go to the **Calibration** block.
 4. Check **SOIL SENSOR RAW VALUE "LIVE"** and wait until the reading is stable.